masala/masala-parser/README.md

         var assertWorld = helloParser.parse(S.ofString("Hello World")).value === "World";
         console.info('assertWorld', assertWorld);

+ Hopefully, the Parser object, often imported as `P` has already a `letters` parser.

 <!--
 You can also [try it online](https://tonicdev.com/d-plaindoux/parser-combinator-hello-world) !
 -->

+## Deep documentation

+### Core Parser Functions

+Here is a link for [Core functions documentation](./documentation/parser-core-functions.md).

+### Extension Parser functions

+Here is a link for [Extension functions documentation](./documentation/parser-extension-functions.md) of the parser.

 ### Character based parsers